boldflight/BibleConverter/test_EPUB/output/num.md

 ### Balaam Prophesies a Fourth Time

 [15] Then he uttered this oracle:

-“The oracle of Balaam son of Beor, the oracle of the man whose eyes are open,
+“The oracle of Balaam son of Beor,<br>
+the oracle of the man whose eyes are open,<br>
-[16] the oracle of the one who hears the words of God, and who knows the knowledge of the Most High, who sees a vision from the Almighty, although falling flat on the ground with eyes open:
+[16] the oracle of the one who hears the words of God,<br>
+and who knows the knowledge of the Most High,<br>
+who sees a vision from the Almighty,<br>
+although falling flat on the ground with eyes open:<br>
-[17] ‘I see him, but not now;
+[17] ‘I see him, but not now;<br>
-I behold him, but not close at hand.
+I behold him, but not close at hand.<br>
-A star will march forth out of Jacob, and a scepter will rise out of Israel.
+A star will march forth out of Jacob,<br>
+and a scepter will rise out of Israel.<br>
-He will crush the skulls of Moab, and the heads of all the sons of Sheth.
+He will crush the skulls of Moab,<br>
+and the heads of all the sons of Sheth.<br>
-[18] Edom will be a possession,
+[18] Edom will be a possession,<br>
-Seir, his enemy, will also be a possession;
+Seir, his enemy, will also be a possession;<br>
-but Israel will act valiantly.
+but Israel will act valiantly.<br>
-[19] A ruler will be established from Jacob;
+[19] A ruler will be established from Jacob;<br>
-he will destroy the remains of the city.’”
+he will destroy the remains of the city.’”<br>
 ### Balaam’s Final Prophecies

 [20] Then Balaam looked on Amalek and delivered this oracle:

-“Amalek was the first of the nations, but his end will be that he will perish.”
+“Amalek was the first of the nations,<br>
+but his end will be that he will perish.”<br>
 [21] Then he looked on the Kenites and uttered this oracle:

-“Your dwelling place seems strong, and your nest is set on a rocky cliff.
+“Your dwelling place seems strong,<br>
+and your nest is set on a rocky cliff.<br>
-[22] Nevertheless the Kenite will be consumed.
+[22] Nevertheless the Kenite will be consumed.<br>
-How long will Asshur take you away captive?”
+How long will Asshur take you away captive?”<br>
 [23] Then he uttered this oracle:

-“O, who will survive when God does this!
+“O, who will survive when God does this!<br>
-[24] Ships will come from the coast of Kittim, and will afflict Asshur, and will afflict Eber, and he will also perish forever.”
+[24] Ships will come from the coast of Kittim,<br>
+and will afflict Asshur, and will afflict Eber,<br>
+and he will also perish forever.”<br>
 [25] Balaam got up and departed and returned to his home, and Balak also went his way.

 ## Chapter 25

 ### Israel’s Sin with the Moabite Women